ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/route_server_tools/index.md

   <figcaption>Turtlebot4 moving from the 0th node to the 61th node in the warehouse map.</figcaption>
 </figure>

-For more information on how to configure the start and goal nodes, or the supported maps, please refer to the [Configuration Guide](/configuration/packages/configuring-route-server.md) page.
+For more information on how to configure the start and goal nodes, or the supported maps, please refer to the [Configuration Guide][route-server] page.